APPENDIX A. APPENDIX TO CHAPTER 16-18

 such as those offered in the form of certificates of deposit, may be obtained by a

 lawyer or law firm on some or all of deposit funds so long as there is no

 impairment of the right to withdraw or transfer principal immediately.

-Lawyers or law firms electing to deposit client funds in a trust savings account shall direct
+Lawyers or law firms depositing client funds in a trust savings account shall direct the

 To remit interest or dividends, net of any service charges or fees, on the average

 monthly balance in the account, or as otherwise computed in accordance with an